top of page

 3. There will be a reduction in ACA and premium taxes, as well as possible elimination of carrier profit margins

-4. As mentioned with the Level-Funded plans, there are certain parts of the Affordable Care Act that can be excluded from the plan.
+4. As mentioned with the Level-Funded plans, certain parts of the Affordable Care Act can be excluded from the plan.
 They are more flexible in plan design, so employers would have more control over cost.

-5. Employers have an increase ability for employee engagement.
+5. Employers have an increased ability for employee engagement.
 You know what makes your employees happy!

 What are some reasons against having a Self-Funded Plan?

-2. There are more requirements placed on an employer under Affordable Care Act and ERISSA.
+2. There are more requirements placed on an employer under Affordable Care Act and ERISA.
 Privacy and Documentation are more of a burden on HR.

 3. Self-Funded plans have lots of technical details that require knowledge and expertise.
 Make sure your agent has the correct experience.